CharlesMing02/TakeMeBack/README.md

 The app also uses the Soundcloud API, bcrypt, jwt-decode, react-google-login and moment.js.
 The backend is deployed on Heroku.

 ## Status:
-This project is in early development!

 ### Things I'm working on:
-- Landing page with demo account
 - Improve view all page: add pagination by date range to backend and change frontend to view by month

 ### Ideas for future features: